onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 among ONAP components and explore a common model to improve the interoperability of ONAP.

-In the El Alto Release, ONAP supports the following Models:
+ONAP supports the following Models:

 - A VNF Descriptor Information Model based on ETSI NFV IFA011 v.2.5.1 with appropriate modifications aligned with ONAP requirements